darcy5d/Fintech_Module_19_Homework_Crypto_Wallets/README.md

 #### Features

-- **Price Monitoring**: Keep an eye on the cryptocurrency price and trigger actions when certain price points are hit.
+- **Account View**: Keep an eye on the wallet address and balance of your Ether account.
-- **Alert System**: Set up alerts to notify of certain job completions or market conditions.
+- **Wage Cost Calculator**: Has a basic input that calculates the expected wage cost of using a particular worker.
+It takes the hourly rate from our database and multiplies it by the selected amount of hours.
-- **Transaction Initiation**: Automatically initiate transactions based on predefined rules.
+- **Transaction Initiation**: Automatically initiate transactions based on the user's selection.

 ## Usage Instructions